gohugoio/hugo/content/en/hosting-and-deployment/hosting-on-azure.md

 1. You have Git 2.8 or greater [installed on your machine][installgit].
 2. You have a GitHub account.
 [Signing up][ghsignup] for GitHub is free.
 3. You have an Azure account.
-You can sign up for a [Free Trail][azuretrial].
+You can sign up for a [Free Trial][azuretrial].
 4. You have a ready-to-publish Hugo website or have at least completed the [Quick Start].

 ## Deploy Hugo to Azure Static Web Apps